 The condensate pan is full of water

 Some furnaces produce a lot of condensation.
 In those cases they usually have a condensate pan that collects the moisture and then drains it away.
-But if there is a clog on the drain, it can cause the pan to get full of water and keep your furnace from turning on when the temperature drops.
+But if the drain is clogged, it can cause the pan to get full of water and keep your furnace from turning on when the temperature drops.
 If this is the cause, you’ll need to call a professional for them to remedy the problem.

 Power issues